status-im/nim-graphql/docs/resolver.md

 And this returned object is passed to inner resolver as `parent` parameter.
 Only `Object` type not validated by the execution engine because it will be validated by the inner resolvers.

-- Unions and interfaces *must* return a named map object. `respMap` is the obvious choice.
+- Unions and interfaces can be one of `{nkString, nkName, nkNamedType, nkMap}`.
+  `respMap` is the common choice to construct an object.
 - When constructing a list, the inner type should match the inner resolver return type.
   `respList` will help you construct a list object.
 - Scalars usually can accept more than one compatible types.
 The validation is in the scalar implementation.
 - Although the final response of an `Object` is a map, but when constructing an object within a resolver, you don't need to create an actual map.
 The execution engine will do this.
   You can just return an id or a name of the object.
 Then the inner resolvers will use this id or name to resolve the object fields.
+  But because introspection `__typename` and the possibility of using them with union and interface, better to construct object as one of `{nkString, nkName, nkNamedType, nkMap}`.

 ### Userdata